ahushh/monaba/README.md

 * exiftool (for audio and webm files)
 * Sphinx (post search)

-Required for builiding from source:
+Required for building from source:

 * stack